sqrk/NLP703_Project/README.md

 ```

 You first need to build the manifests of each toolkit by running the python files in the corresponding directories (see the Manifests folder).

-Checkpoints files were too large to be uploaded to the repo.